harshagv-mox/harshagv-mox/README.md

 - 👋 Hi, I’m @harshagv-mox
-- 👀 I’m interested in AWS, and
+- 👀 I’m interested in AWS, and Kubernetes, Terraform
 - 🌱 I’m currently learning TFE, Vault and Datadog
 - 📫 How to reach me.
 Slack me :-D